tony-michaelson/tony-michaelson.github.io/_posts/2024-01-01-concise-rust.md

 ### Primary Use Cases

-You can arrange the additional information into a Markdown table like this:

 | Use Case                      | Description                                                                                                                                                                          |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | Systems Programming           | Ideal for building operating systems, file systems, and other systems-level components due to its speed and safety.                                                                  |